PietroLiuzzo/makepdf/README.md

 By default manuscripts are printed and ordered regardless of their position of inclusion in `driver.xml`, looking instead at their shelfmark.

-Note that the print process supports lightly as well as more deeply encoded manuscripts. the example has three paragraphs of information as text, no further encoding.
+Note that the print process supports lightly as well as more deeply encoded manuscripts.
+The example has three paragraphs of information as text, no further encoding.
 The package was developed to support manuscripts deeply encoded as, e.g. those of the (Dayr as-Suryān Collection)[https://betamasaheft.eu/DSintro.html].